-Red Wings' playoff hopes end with shootout loss against Buffalo
+'We kept battling': Wings' playoff hopes end with shootout loss against Buffalo

 Jonatan Berggren's 15th goal cut the lead to 6-5 at 8:02, tapping in Matt Luff's pass.

-Austin Czarnik, Dylan Larkin (power play), Alex Chiasson (power play) and Simon Edvinsson had the other Wings goals.
+Austin Czarnik, Larkin (power play), Alex Chiasson (power play) and Simon Edvinsson had the other goals for the Wings (35-33-10, 80 points).

 Cozens had two goals (one power play), and Tage Thompson, Henri Jokiharju, Zemgus Girgensons and Greenway answered with Buffalo goals.